Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Multilayer Graph spectrum space

 In traditional GSP, the frequencies are defined by the eigenvalues of the shift, whereas the total variation is an alternative measurement of the order of the graph frequencies \cite{c2}.
-Similarly, we use the total variation of $\lambda_{\alpha i}$ based on the spectral tensors to rank the MLN frequencies.
-Let $|\lambda|_{max}$ be the joint singular/eigen- value with the largest magnitude.
+Similarly, we use the total variation of $\lambda_{\alpha i}$ based on the spectral tensors to rank the MLG frequencies.
+Let $|\lambda|_{max}$ be the joint eigenvalue {of the adjacency tensor $\mathbf{A}$} with the largest magnitude.
 The M-GSP total variation is defined as follows:

-where $||\cdot||_1$ is the $l_1$ norm.
+where $||\cdot||_1$ is the {element-wise} $l_1$ norm.
 Other norms could also be used to define the total variation.
 For example, the $l_2$ norm could be efficient in signal denoising \cite{c2}.
-The graph frequency related to $\lambda_{\alpha i}$ is said to be a higher frequency if its total variation $TV(\mathbf{V}_{\alpha i})$ is larger, and its corresponding spectral tensor $\mathbf{V}_{\alpha i}$ is a higher frequency spectrum.
-We shall provide more details on interpretation of MLN frequency in Section \ref{fre_int}.
+The graph frequency related to $\lambda_{\alpha i}$ is said to be a higher frequency if its total variation $TV(\mathbf{V}_{\alpha i})$ is larger, and its corresponding spectral tensor $\mathbf{V}_{\alpha i}$ is a higher frequency spectrum. {If the representation tensor refers to Laplacian tensor, i.e., $\mathbf{L=D-A}$, the frequency order is in contract to the adjacency tensor $\mathbf{A}$ as GSP \cite{c2}}.
+We shall provide more details on interpretation of MLG frequency in Section \ref{fre_int}.